OKRs Examples and Objective Setting

 Share Article

-In an ever-growing tech industry, there is enormous pressure to constantly improve product quality, market speed, and user satisfaction.
+In an ever-growing tech industry, there is enormous pressure to constantly improve product quality, market speed, and customer satisfaction.
 The competition is fierce, and the market offer is sometimes overwhelming, so tech leaders should always do their best to stay ahead of the game and drive innovation and high performance within their organizations.

 Adopting an OKR (Objective and Key Results) based model is a great way to set clear objectives with measurable outcomes that drive performance and maximize your engineering department’s potential.
-A management tool such as Waydev that provides clear data about your teams’ activity, processes, and deployment process is key to tracking your OKR progress over time.
+A SEIP such as Waydev that provides clear data about your teams’ activity, processes, and deployment process is key to tracking your OKR progress over time.
 Using our comprehensive reports and all-in-one dashboards gives you a bird’s eye view of your engineering teams’ performance, productivity, and roadblocks without any manual input.

 What Are Software Engineering OKRs and How Are They Different From KPIs and Goals?

 Software engineering OKRs (Objectives and Key Results) is a methodology that entails aligning what software developers do to a specific purpose and outcome.
-These items also help you track progress, drive team engagement, create a strong alignment with the company’s larger goals and strategy, and ensure a place where engineers work with purpose, enhancing performance and productivity.
+These items also help you track progress, drive team engagement, create a strong alignment with the company’s larger goals and strategy, and ensure a place where software engineers work with purpose, enhancing performance and productivity.

 The OKR system was born in the ’70s at Intel, an engineering-led company, by then-CEO Andrew Grove.
 He later summarized his findings in the 1983 book called “High Output Management,” where he talked about the importance of efficient operations and processes to reach high performance in a management system.
 This book is considered a staple in the management world in any industry, but it can be successfully applied to the software development field as well.